lucasfcnunes/gravitee-api-management/gravitee-apim-e2e/README.md

 ## About management API client

 This project use project https://github.com/OpenAPITools/openapi-generator[openapi-generator] to generate a client sdk with openapi file.
-If you want to generate the client for management API, start the management rest-api locally and run `npm run update:sdk:management`
-If you want to generate the client for portal API, just run `npm run update:sdk:portal`
+To generate the client for management API, start the management rest-api locally and run `npm run update:sdk:management` To generate the client for management API V2, run `npm run update:sdk:management-v2` To generate the client for portal API, just run `npm run update:sdk:portal`

 ## Environment variables